ivvycode/apidocs/venues/add-or-update-opportunity.md

 {% endapi-method-parameter %}

 {% api-method-parameter name="companyLeadContactId" type="integer" required=false %}
 The unique contact ID of the company contact
 \(Required when lead belongs to company and id is missing\)
 {% endapi-method-parameter %}

 {% api-method-parameter name="contactId" type="integer" required=false %}
 The unique contact id of opportunity
 \(Required when opportunity belongs to contact and id is missing\)
 {% endapi-method-parameter %}

+{% api-method-parameter name="contact" type="object" required=false %}
+The data array of contact.
+See addOrUpdateContact API in contact namespace for parameters.
+See [assigning a company/contact to the opportunity](add-or-update-opportunity.md#assigning-a-company-contact-to-the-opportunity).
+{% endapi-method-parameter %}

 {% api-method-parameter name="name" type="string" required=false %}
 The name for the opportunity
 \(Required when id is missing\)
 {% endapi-method-parameter %}